procore-oss/handcuffs/README.md

 rake 'handcuffs:migrate[post_restart]'
 ```

-*Note:* If you run phases out of order there are any pre-requisite phases (e.g. `phase :pre_restart`) with migrations that have not yet been run.
-In which case, trying to run a dependent phase (e.g. `phase: post_restart`) will raise a `HandcuffsPhaseOutOfOrderError`.
+*Note:* If you run phases out of order, or attempt to run a phase before outstanding migrations with a prerequisite phase have been run, a `HandcuffsPhaseOutOfOrderError` will be raised.

 ### Running All Migrations